LuisM-Dev/browserstack-shareSession/README.md

 # Obtain BrowserStack public URL

-Simple project that shows how to obtain the session url that can be shared with anyone inside and outside of the team, which contains all the logs of selenium session
+Simple selenium project that shows how to obtain the BrowserStack session url, which can be shared with anyone inside and outside of the team.

 ## Getting Started

-To run this project just import as a normal Maven project
+To run this project just import it as a normal Maven project

 ### Prerequisites